 Writing With Colour -avoiding racial stereotypes.

 White Authors Writing Poc.
-If you’ve heard the phrase ‘stay in your own lane’, this unpacks the why’s of that.
-It also details the research white author’s can do to include POC characters authentically and respectfully.
+Research white author’s can do to include POC characters authentically and respectfully.

-Writing the Other’s Resource Page is a fantastic collection of resources for writing a range of diverse characters.
+Writing the Other’s Resource Page a fantastic resource collection for a range of character identities.

 Plotting & Story Structure General Advice